by Jen Lerner – Senior Resource Educator, Cornell Cooperative Extension of Putnam County

 How can You Help?

 Keep on the lookout and report your observations.
 Learn to recognize the insects themselves as well as the signs of the spotted lanternfly.
 While the insect may be easy to spot because of its bright spots, the egg clusters are harder to spy.
 They are tan to light grey, laid in row and sometimes covered with a mud-like protective layer.
-If you see the insects or spot the egg clusters, please report the sighting to the NYS DEC ( firstname.lastname@example.org ).
+If you see the insects or spot the egg clusters, please report the sighting to the NYS DEC at firstname.lastname@example.org or by filling out this online reporting form.
 Digital photos or dead insects are helpful too.
 While sticky honeydew is another signs of these sap-feeding insects, many other insects also excrete honeydew in quantities sufficient to make cars, fences and deck surfaces feel tacky.

 Don’t help them spread!